AaronM805/BigJavaEO/src/main/java/ch09_inheritance/self_check/SELF_CHECK.md

 # Chapter 9 Self Check Questions

-1. Consider classes Manager and Employee.
-Which should be the superclass and which should be the subclass?
+**1. Consider classes Manager and Employee.
+Which should be the superclass and which should be the subclass?**

    Manager should be the subclass and Employee should be the superclass.
 A manager is a type of employee.

-2. What are the inheritance relationships between classes BankAccount, Checking­ Account, and SavingsAccount?
+**2. What are the inheritance relationships between classes BankAccount, Checking­ Account, and SavingsAccount?**

    CheckingAccount and SavingsAccount are subclasses of superclass BankAccount.
 These are two types of bank accounts.